Straight Bar Lacing

 Longer ends if existing shoelaces are re-used (+28% on average).

-As mentioned above, Straight Bar Lacing only works correctly on shoes with even numbers of eyelet pairs.
+As mentioned above, Straight Bar Lacing only works neatly on shoes with even numbers of eyelet pairs.
 Here's several common workarounds for shoes with odd numbers of eyelet pairs, using sample diagrams with seven pairs of eyelets.

 Ends Tucked In